Dimension designation for tyre

 |Codes for the maximum permitted tyre load, tyre load index (LI)|

 Each tyre can withstand a certain maximum speed.
 Tyre speed rating, SS (Speed Symbol), must at least correspond with the car's top speed.
 The table below shows the maximum permitted speed for each speed rating (SS).
 The only exception to these regulations is winter tyres1, where a lower speed rating may be used.
-If such a tyre is chosen, the car must not be driven faster than the speed rating of the tyre (for example, class Q can be driven at a maximum of 160 km/h (100 mph).)
-The top speed at which the car can be driven depends on road conditions, not the speed rating of the tyres.
+If such a tyre is selected, the car must not be driven more quickly than the tyre is rated for.
+For example, cars with Q rating tyres must be driven at speeds not exceeding 160 km/h (100 mph).
+The road conditions and applicable road traffic rules determine how quickly the car can be driven, not the speed rating of the tyres.

 |Q||160 km/h (100 mph) (used only on winter tyres)|